Most of us workout to lose weight, build muscle, and feel more confident. Unfortunately, most of us also skip the warm-up.

 For example, if you’re about to do squats, you would want to include lower body stretches involving the hamstrings, quads, and glutes.
 Mobility work, opening of the hips, and foam rolling would also be recommended.

 Be sure to hold each stretch for a minimum of 12 seconds and do not bounce.
 This can result in pulling or tearing a muscle.

 After warming up and working out, it is equally important to cool down.
 When a person suddenly stops exercising or lifting weights, blood gathers in the muscles and oxygen is blocked.
 When this happens, a person runs the risk of having a heart attack.
 You obviously don’t want that, so take 3-5 minutes and walk at a slow pace on a treadmill, then take a few more to do some foam rolling or stretching.

 Committed To Your Health,

-Brian Donovan is a certified fitness and nutrition coach, and the founder of Online Fitness Coach, LLC – an online fitness program where clients get direct coaching and personally tailored training plans and customized meal plans.
+Brian Donovan is a certified fitness and nutrition coach, and the founder of Online Fitness Coach, LLC – an online fitness program where clients get direct coaching and personally tailored training and nutrition plans.
 Coach Brian was voted Chicago’s “Best Personal Trainer” by Chicago Reader magazine, Best Of Chicago 2014 edition.
-He has been featured in magazines such as Muscle & Fitness, Chicago Reader, Voyage Chicago, and Ezine Articles as well various health and fitness blogs.
+He has been featured in magazines such as Muscle & Fitness, Chicago Reader, Voyage Chicago, and The PTDC as well various other health and fitness blogs.

 P.S.
 Have you joined our FREE Facebook Group yet?
 Connect with others on the same journey as you.
-Inside of our community we debunk health and fitness myths, post free workouts, healthy recipes, and other useful tips for losing weight and increasing lean muscle.
+Inside of our community we run weekly challenges, live Q&A’s, post free workouts, healthy recipes, and other useful tips for losing weight and increasing lean muscle.